 It was July 2012 and I was 24 years old.
 I remember this time in my life vividly, because a lot was going on with my family and my ambitious heart was ablaze with dreams that burned through my days and nights.
 A year before, I had decided to begin pre-medical studies at the University of Nebraska at Omaha.
 I was going to become a research doctor – the goal being to storm the medical field and find a cure for preeclampsia- a medical condition that had almost claimed my life twice with my two pregnancies.
 That hot and sultry July month, I had applied for a competitive research program at the University of Nebraska Medical Center, and was waiting to hear back to see if I had been accepted.
-Everything was going as I wanted it to go: I was enjoying school, my husband, Gerald’s, DJ career was blossoming, our kids were happy and healthy.
+Everything was going as I wanted it to go: I was enjoying school, my now former partner’s DJ career was blossoming, our kids were happy and healthy.

 Then July 20th happened.
-What started out as a fun and joyous night at a local music hall where Gerald was DJing ended in tears and utter shock.
+What started out as a fun and joyous night at a local music hall where my (now former) partner was DJing ended in tears and utter shock.
 A friend of ours informed me that a young woman I had mentored while I was a teenager had ended her life.
 Her name was Nyaduor, and she was an 18 year old Sudanese refugee.
 We had met years back at The Salvation Army shortly after her father passed away.
 Her family had traveled from a refugee camp in Africa to Omaha, Nebraska, only to have this tragedy fall into their lives.
 I was 16 at the time and intimidated when I found out that my duty as a volunteer would be to help this family during their grief process.
 I didn’t speak their language, I didn’t know anything about their culture, and to be honest, they looked just as apprehensive of me as I was of them.
 What if they didn’t like me?
 What if I couldn’t be what they needed during this time?
 Needless to say, the more time I spent picking them up from their homes, bringing them to The Salvation Army, teaching classes, learning all of their names and bits and pieces of their language, the more I grew to love them.
 I started leading a teen Bible study at my parent’s house and many of the Sudanese girls came, including Nyaduor.

-For a four year period, myself, my parents, and my then boyfriend (now husband), volunteered together weekly (sometimes bi and tri weekly) with both the Sudanese families and with inner city youth.
+For a four year period, myself, my parents, and my boyfriend, volunteered together weekly (sometimes bi and tri weekly) with both the Sudanese families and with inner city youth.
 It was a fulfilling time that came to an end after I developed preeclampsia 31 weeks into my pregnancy with my son, Elias, and he ended up in the neonatal intensive care unit for 2 months after birth.
 After this happened, I couldn’t commit my time to volunteering anymore, and I regrettably lost contact with many of the families and youth that had been part of my life for a long time.
 Fast forward two years and our second son, Ezekiel, was born premature due to severe preeclampsia and also spent time in the neonatal intensive care unit.
 Fast forward another two years to July 20th, 2012, and I found out about Nyaduor’s passing.